antrea-io/antrea/docs/traceflow-guide.md

 ## Prerequisites

 The Traceflow feature is enabled by default since Antrea version v0.11.
-In order to use a Service as the destination in traces, AntreaProxy (also enabled by default since v0.11) is required.
+In order to use a Service as the destination in traces, Antrea Proxy (also enabled by default since v0.11) is required.

 ## Start a New Traceflow